nRF24/CircuitPython_nRF24L01/docs/examples.rst

 ACK Payloads Example
 --------------------

+.. versionchanged:: 1.2.4

+    - uses 2 addresses on pipes 1 & 0 to demonstrate proper addressing convention.
+    - changed payloads to show use of c-strings' NULL terminating character.

 This is a test to show how to use custom acknowledgment payloads.
 See also documentation on `ack` and `load_ack()`.

 .. literalinclude:: ../examples/nrf24l01_ack_payload_test.py